isabela-lima/the-herta-theme/README.md

 **Semantic Color System**: Colors are named by purpose, not appearance, making maintenance and consistency easier.

-**Herta's Aesthetic**:
+**Futuristic Aesthetic**:

-- Purple represents Herta's primary color and genius-level intellect
+- Purple represents the primary theme color with a sophisticated, modern feel
-- Cyan captures the holographic, futuristic technology she creates
+- Cyan captures the holographic, futuristic technology aesthetic
-- Magenta adds the playful "Kururin" element from her personality
+- Magenta adds vibrant accents for highlights and interactive elements

 **Readability First**: All color combinations meet or exceed WCAG contrast requirements for optimal code readability.